tptirrell/tptirrell.github.io/_posts/2016-7-28-AirportDelays .md

 **Recommendations**
 First, take a closer look at the AAL region to determine what additional conditions were present that caused the dramatic increase in on-time percentage.
 Secondly, ANM, for being the region with the most departures, had the highest consistent OT%.
 What conditions were present here to maintain that rate?
 On the same token, AEA had consistently the lowest OT%.
 Attention should be focused in this region first.
 Finally, taxi delays seem to be the largest contributors to overall delays without respect to airport size.
-A deeper investigation should be condiucted into root causes and what can be done to minimize delay here.
+A deeper investigation should be conducted into root causes and what can be done to minimize delay here.